sagecodes/intro-to-python/README.md

 - Kitchen outside back classroom door with Coffee & Tea!
 - Snacks + water in back of room

-## Overview
-The goal of this brief course is to provide you with a fun introduction to the world of development with Python.

-#### Here's what we'll be doing:
-* Overview of basic Python and programming concepts
-* Building a simple application using Python
-* Playing around and break things

-#### What is programming?
-Programming is giving your computer a set of instructions to perform a task.

-This sounds simple but it can get complicated!

 ## Setting up your computer

 #### Please set up the following:

 * A web browser to see what we're working on as others see it (Recommend Google Chrome: [chrome.google.com] (http://chrome.google.com))
-* We will be using an online text editor for this workshop.
-You can sign up here: [https://repl.it/](https://repl.it/)
+* We will be using an online text editor for this workshop called Google colab.
+You can check it out [here](https://colab.research.google.com).
+Use a google account to sign in.

 Well... that was easy!